MwithHeart/writetech-accelerator-portfolio-mariam/docs/api-documentation/reference/generate-invoice.md

 ---

 # Generate invoice with AI
-Generates invoice data based on clear prompts in the request body.
+Generates invoice data based on clear prompts in the request body

 ### Endpoint
 POST